About

 Following a vocal injury of her own, Sarah went back to school and received her master's degree in speech-language pathology from New York University.
 She is currently practicing as a voice-specialized speech language pathologist and researcher at the Sean Parker Institute for the Voice at Weill Cornell Medicine in New York City.
 Her clinical interests focus on voice and upper airway disorders, specifically rehabilitating performers and providing gender-affirming voice care.

-Sarah is also engaged in improving clinical care through research, including projects focused on understanding the effects of sex hormones on the voice, clinical terminology use, and the use of portable laryngeal imaging technology to expand care access.
-Sarah remains an active musician and performer throughout NYC.
+Sarah is also engaged in improving our understanding of the voice through research, including projects focused on the effects of the hormones on the voice, the use of vocal distortion in rehabilitation, clinical terminology use, and portable laryngeal imaging technology to expand care access.
+Her most recent project–a longitudinal acoustic study looking at the effects of the menstrual cycle on the voice–is generously funded by the New York Eye and Ear Foundation.